 Fleur De Lis Abdominoplasty is one of the best surgical options available for your tummy tuck upgrades.
 It may also help you reduce aging and look younger as the sag in your abdomen disappears.
 If you had a pregnancy in the recent past and want to get rid of that stretched and thick skin, this procedure may offer the best surgical solution for you.

-A Fleur-De-Lis Abdominoplasty is a very complex aesthetic surgery that rejuvenates and removes excess fat and loose skin from the lower abdomen, center abdomen, and around the ribs and pubic area.
+A Fleur-De-Lis Abdominoplasty is a very complex aesthetic surgery that rejuvenates and removes excess fat and loose skin from the lower abdomen, centre abdomen, and around the ribs and pubic area.
 Ideally, this procedure is suited for trimming both vertical and horizontal excess skin on the abdominal wall.
 Note that with all tummy tucks, the Fleur-De-Lis Abdominoplasty is not a weight loss surgery.
 It is designed for patients who have undergone significant weight loss and have maintained their weight for at least six months.

 Am I the right candidate for Fleur de Lis surgery?

 You are the right candidate for this treatment if you have the following concerns:

 - You are not satisfied with your abdomen appearance.

 - You have low confidence.

 - You have skin excess on the lower and upper abdomen.

 - You have completed your family and have lost any baby weight.

 - You wish to have a toned and flat body.